 Within the palmerie itself, they really make the most of the small amount of water seeping from the

 Onwards and the road becomes a dust track, and then a wadi, the dried up bed of a river.
 There are

 occasionaly flash floods which keep it clear, but nothing of the sort on the baking hot day we cruised up there.

 Snake Gorge itself, as viewed from one of the precarious dirt

 tracks that cling to the cliffs.
 This

 for the roadrunner and the coyote that I've ever seen.

-heiroglyphs into the rock face for future generations.
+Folded stratification in the Omani mountains.
 Not very clear in this picture is the transmission tower

 at the top left of the fold, as a reference for scale.